HUST-EIC-AI-LAB/UCADI/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/3.0/88x31.png"/></a>
 [![DOI](https://zenodo.org/badge/253738016.svg)](https://zenodo.org/badge/latestdoi/253738016)

-### 1. Intro
+## Intro

-**We developed a Federated Learning (FL) Framework for global researchers to collaboratively train an AI diagnostic model based on various data centres without data sharing, in a name of UCADI.**
+**We developed a Federated Learning (FL) Framework for global researchers to collaboratively train an AI diagnostic model based on various data centres without data sharing, in the name of UCADI, Unified CT-COVID AI Diagnostic Initiative.**

 We provide instructions for the effective deployment of UCADI in this manual.

 Similar to prior structures, this framework consists of two parts: Server and Client.
-To apply this framework, it needs to set up a server first and has at least one client, which is ensured to be capable of successfully pinging the server.
-Specifically, to train a federated model over various hospitals, a machine (a home PC is sufficient) is required to work in the cloud as the central server to collect, aggregate, and dispatch encrypted model parameters of clients.
-Meanwhile, hospitals need computer infrastructure (i.e., a GPU workstation) to function as the clients, which holds enough resources (i.e., computation power and internet bandwidth) to locally train the neural network and send/receive the trained/aggregated models to/from the server.
+Applying this framework needs to set up a server first and has at least one client, which is ensured to ping the server successfully.
+Concretely, to train a federated model over various hospitals, a machine (a home PC is sufficient) is required to work in the cloud as the central server to collect, aggregate, and dispatch the encrypted model parameters of clients.
+Meanwhile, hospitals need more computation resources (usually a GPU workstation) and and sufficient internet bandwid to function as the clients.

-Once the process starts, the hospitals will train their own local models and transmit the encrypted parameters to the server, merging all parameter packets collected from the clients to update the global model.
-Then the server delivers the newly merged model parameters to each client, maintaining the FL process **(client which does not transmit packets to the server in time will be removed from the current epoch of FL process)**.
-This process will be last for enough epochs before the federated model reaches the desired performance.
+Once the process starts, the hospitals will train their local models and transmit the encrypted parameters to the server.
+Then the server merges all parameter packets collected from the clients to update the global model, delivers the newly merged model parameters to each actively participating client.
+The FL process will be last for enough epochs until the federated model reaches the desired performance.

-Furthermore, we equip the framework with additional features described as following:
+We equip the framework with some additional features:

-1. **Homomorphic encryption**: each client is able to encrypt the parameters of their local trained model via the generated private key, and the server will aggregate those encrypted parameters without the ability to decrypt them;
+1. **Homomorphic encryption**: each client is able to encrypt the parameters of their local trained model via the specified private key, and the server will aggregate those encrypted parameters without the ability to decrypt them;
-2. **Weighted aggregation**: each client contributes the local trained parameters with weight to the global federated model.
+2. **Weighted aggregation**: each client contributes the locally trained parameters with weight to the global federated model.
 The weight depends on the size of the dataset for training on the client.

-#### 1.1 Communication settings
+#### Communication settings

 For the need of encryption and weighted aggregation, it is not sufficient if the server and client only communicate the model parameters between them.